johnwargo/johnwargo-static-11ty/src/posts/2025/http-client-esp32-with-json-body.md

 As I wrote that post, and example code, I knew that what I really wanted was to able to call a remote REST API and pass data in the request body in JSON format.

 {% sidebar "Sample Project" %}
-All of the source code highlighted in this post is from a GitHub repository called [ESP32 HTTPS Client Request with JSON Body](https://github.com/johnwargo/https-client-esp32-json-body){target="_blank"}.
+All of the source code highlighted in this post is from a GitHub repository called <a href="https://github.com/johnwargo/https-client-esp32-json-body" target="_blank">ESP32 HTTPS Client Request with JSON Body</a>.
 {% endsidebar %}

 ## Background